 We rested a few minutes and then tried again, this time without a hitch.
 All we needed to do now was set the sail and raise the anchor.
 Setting the sail was easy.
 Raising the anchor was not.

 Before we could actually raise the anchor, we first had to pull the jangada up to where the caged stone sat on the sandy bottom.
 By we, I mean João, with Ze’s help to coil the line while his mate hauled it in.
 They did this on the small foredeck, rising and falling, tilting and swaying, splashed by the waves we were beating against.
-Watching as they performed this task, it struck me how little there was between them and the ocean — between us and the ocean — just a sliver of wood.
+Watching as they performed this task it struck me how little there was between them and the ocean — between us and the ocean — just a sliver of wood.

 As soon as the anchor came off the bottom we’d be sailing.
 Mamede stood by the tiller waiting, hand on the boom to keep it from swinging.
 João kept pulling until the line was almost vertical and then stopped to take a break.
 While resting, he turned around to look at me.
 Our eyes met and his face seemed to tighten.

 Working on the former, I made my way forward until I was standing next to him.
 I pointed down with my chin and stuck out my hands to show I wanted to help.
 At first gave me a peeved look: Who the fuck are you?
 But then he sighed deeply as if to say, Okay—I’ll let you.
 (João could’ve been an actor — a character actor.)
-When he finally turned his body to give me access to the line, I noticed he was smiling.
+When he finally turned his body to give me access to the line, I noticed he was smiling to himself.

 Stepping in close, I reached down and grabbed the anchor line just above his hands.
 Immediately he pulled up and we raised the line a couple of feet.
 He then motioned for me to grab lower down and I did as I was told, taking my turn to haul up most of the weight.
 We alternated several times before the stone finally came off the bottom.
-And as soon as it did the lifting got harder.
+And when it did the lifting got harder.
 Only then did I realize that this was going to take some real work.

-In physics, work is defined as force times distance (W=F*d).
-In this case, the force was gravity, pulling down on the mass of the stone (about 80 pounds).
-To surmount this downward force, we had to pull up with a slightly greater force, lifting over a distance of 162 feet (W=12,960 ft-lbs).
+In physics work is defined as force times distance (W=F*d).
+In this case the force was gravity, pulling down on the mass of the stone (about 80 pounds).
+To surmount this downward force we had to pull up with a slightly greater force, lifting over a distance of 162 feet (W=12,960 ft-lbs).
 Not that you need an advanced degree for this — just a strong back.
 And my back was at least twenty years younger than João’s.
 But you can never tell with these wiry guys.
 Often they are stronger than they look.

 João didn’t let up.
 As soon as the anchor was free he quickened the pace as if to test me.
 When I realized what was happening I thought, Okay, old man—bring it on! and pulled even faster so he had to keep up with me.
 Soon we were both hauling up as fast as we could with Ze behind, egging us on: